Recalling your past accomplishments is an important step during the job search process and in managing your career.

 How To Use Accomplishments To Identify Your Skills

-Use These Questions To Brainstorm
+Questions To Help You Brainstorm Accomplishments

 - What were you proud of doing at work?